BAH and Travel Fraud

 When Experts Matter

-I recently litigated a hard-fought trial in Pennsylvania involving the death of a woman.
-After almost two years of motions practice and battling with the prosecution we obtained a full acquittal.
-In fact, even though the trial lasted four long days, the jury deliberated for less than 30 minutes before reaching a verdict.
-What was … Continued
+We litigated a hard-fought trial in Pennsylvania involving the death of a woman.
+We obtained a full acquittal after almost two years of motions practice and battling with the prosecution.
+Even though the trial lasted four long days, the jury deliberated for less than 30 minutes before reaching a verdict.

 Should I Go Judge Alone?

-One of the frequent questions that I hear in my practice relates to whether or not a military member facing court-martial should “go judge alone.”
+One of the frequent questions I hear in my practice relates to whether or not a military member facing court-martial should “go judge alone.”
 That means that a military judge rather than a court-martial panel will decide guilt or innocence and then decide on an appropriate sentence.
-While every case is different, it is … Continued

 Temporary Disability and Severance Pay

 As a Soldier, physical and mental fitness for duty is required to serve.
-If a Soldier’s ability to serve has been compromised by an injury or illness, medical retirement does not automatically follow.
-A medical retirement is the last option for an injury caused or aggravated by service.
-An injury may initially result in a … Continued
+If an injury or illness has compromised a Soldier’s ability to serve, medical retirement does not automatically follow.

 Strategic Court-Martial Defense

-“Strategic” Court-Martial Defense “Strategic” refers to the identification of long-term or overall aims and interests and the means of achieving them.
-Recently, during one of our Friday afternoon meetings, the attorneys at our firm spent time discussing the goals and reasonable potential outcomes for several of our ongoing cases.
-The conversations reminded me of the … Continued
+“Strategic” refers to identifying long-term or overall aims and interests and the means of achieving them.
+Recently, during one of our Friday afternoon meetings, our firm’s attorneys discussed the goals and reasonable potential outcomes for several of our ongoing cases.

 Military Body Composition

-Military Body Composition Standards Excellent Physical Health To become a service member in the armed forces, you must be in excellent physical health.
+To become a service member in the armed forces, you must be physically healthy.
 That expectation remains even after you enlist or are commissioned as an officer.
 If you fail to maintain weight standards, it may result in separation.
-Physical Standard Body composition is a physical … Continued

 Promotion Review Board

-Army Regulation 135-155 In accordance with Army Regulation 135-155, Promotion of Commissioned Officers and Warrant Officers Other Than General Officers, paragraph 3-18; the appointment of an officer may be delayed in any case in which there is cause to believe that the officer is mentally, physically, morally, or professionally unqualified to perform the duties of … Continued
+By Army Regulation 135-155, Promotion of Commissioned Officers and Warrant Officers Other Than General Officers, paragraph 3-18, the appointment of an officer may be delayed in any case in which there is cause to believe that the officer is mentally, physically, morally, or professionally unqualified to perform the duties of the grade for which he or she was selected for promotion.